-- The terminal restarts automatically. - The terminal's configuration returns to factory defaults and the setup wizard starts so that you can change the configuration. - All defined connections are deleted and the connection wizard starts so that you can create a connection. - Note If NCD ThinPATH Manager is installed, the terminal may be configured to omit the setup and connection wizards.
+- The terminal restarts automatically. - The terminal's configuration returns to factory defaults and the setup wizard starts so that you can change the configuration. - All defined connections are deleted and the connection wizard starts so that you can create a connection. - The Microsoft terminal server license is deleted.
+You may need to contact Microsoft to assist you in recovering the license. - Note If NCD ThinPATH Manager is installed, the terminal may be configured to omit the setup and connection wizards.